You want to calculate Profit Margin or Price Markup? Fair Game.

-You often hear business people talk about net, gross and revenue, cost of goods.
-In this context gross refers to the total (everything) and net refers to the part of the total that really matters (what you take home, or were left with).
+This paragraph isn’t detailed try this book Business Maths here.
+Gross refers to the total (everything) and net refers to the part of the total that really matters (what you take home, or were left with).
 The revenue is what you make (income) from sales, minus discounts and rebates via the main operations of the business.
-Finally the cost of goods sold (COGS) is a combined value that takes into account numerous out-going money streams such as all the costs of purchase, transport, packaging, material, labour, allocated overhead to store (this is oversimplification it also uses LIFO or FIFO).
-The goods not sold is deferred as cost of inventory until the inventory sells or gets written down in value.
+Finally, the cost of goods sold (abbreviated COGS) is a combined value that takes into account numerous out-going money streams such as all the costs of purchase, transport, packaging, material, labour, allocated overhead to store (this is oversimplification it also uses LIFO or FIFO).
+The goods not sold is deferred as a cost of inventory until the inventory sells or gets written down in value.

 If we know our cost, and selling price, and we want to know the mark-up percentage.